Bulate/RefractionIDE/README.md

 * A C++ compilator installed.
 * The QT library installed.
 * This software is designed to work on Linux devices.

+## About this project
+This software was developed as a final project for the Programming 2 class, on the University of Costa Rica, by the students: Bryan Ulate, Cristian Rodriguez and Diego Orozco, under the guide of proffesor Jeisson Hidalgo.